Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to ask a human.

 Does an apostille validate the content of a document?

 An apostille is not a guarantee of the truthfulness of document content, and it does not guarantee that the receiving country will approve the document.
-It is solely a certification that the official who signed and stamped the document (i.e., a notary public, county clerk, court official, etc.) is properly authorized to do so.
+As a matter of fact, it is solely a certification that the official who signed and stamped the document (i.e., a notary public, county clerk, court official, etc.) is properly authorized to do so.

 Do you offer pickup/shipping services for apostilles and legalizations?

 Yes!
-We can pick up the documents in San Francisco and select Bay Area locations.
+We can pick up the documents in San Francisco and select Bay Area locations for an additional fee.
 We will notarize them if needed.
-Once the documents are apostilled or legalized, we can ship them back to you or send them directly to the receiving country.
+After apostille and/or legalization, we can ship them back to you or send them directly to the receiving country.